samedog/Sims4-Decompiler-Helper/README.md

+Even if this script was created for the sis 4 modding it works with any kind of .pyc file, just don't try python 3.9+ because the flow is different and all this tools are for python up to 3.8 except for unpyc3 wich is for 3.7.

 this script is based on darkkitten30's script (https://modthesims.info/t/532644) i'm aiming to decompile as many .pyc files as possible by using the best tools available right now.